poky1084/Dicebot_crossplatform/README.md

 https://www.java.com/en/download/manual.jsp

 #
-The sourcecode was build with Netbeans IDE 12.6
+The sourcecode was build with Netbeans IDE 12.6 with jdk1.8.0_311 (32 bit)